LuluYui/Tennis-App/Readme.md

 2. handle re-rendering of agenda table
 3. add the notification demo, in the modal page ?
 Perhaps take the add_game_score screen out to get the back button back
 4. create a presentation or demo video for Kelvin and Chi to take a look, get to know Wilson a lil more.

+21/10/2024
+1. Add/Edit functions need validators for inputs
+2. Fix the Add page dark mode
+3. Add the Pie Chart.
+4. Fix the notification functions, add in some features of notification demo showcases